 To the casual observer of Swiss wine the primacy of pinot noir among the red varieties suggests that its stablemate, chardonnay, enjoys the same favored status among the whites.
 Nothing could be further from the truth.

 Even though chardonnay ranks as the fifth most planted variety in the world—almost 200,000 hectares spread among countless winemaking nations—it’s monopolized by a few: the big five of France, the U.S., Australia, Italy and Chile.
 Together they account for 73% of the world’s chardonnay vines.
 That leaves 27% for the rest of us with Switzerland lagging well behind such perennial chardonnay powers as Brazil, Greece and Japan.
 Switzerland’s puny .16% of the world’s chardonnay plantings is no less feeble than its unimpressive 2.4% presence at home.

-Whatever the case, the phylloxera scourge of the mid-19th century cut viticulture in Switzerland by half and forever reconfigured the vineyards that remained.
+Whatever the case, the phylloxera scourge of the late-19th century cut viticulture in Switzerland by half and forever reconfigured the vineyards that remained.
 From then on chasselas has reigned in Lavaux, crowding out everything else.

 Even today chardonnay fights for respect in Switzerland—plantings have risen by only 10% in the years between 2000-2015 while worldwide plantings skyrocketed during the same period.

 Vaud 40 ha.
 1.1%

 Chardonnay Around the World